דע ותמונות רבות על טנק המרכבה

 pick a worse location, or a

-casus-belli (cause for war) & a less propitious moment to try and rally world
+casus-belli (cause for war) and a less propitious moment to try and rally world opinion.
+Israel

 had over the

-previous decade enlisted the USA, Russia and even the U.N. in
+previous decade enlisted the USA Russia & even the U.N. in

 biblical Sea

-of Galilee to the parched arid desert waste lands of South
+of Galilee) to the parched arid desert waste lands of the

 Nomadic tribes

 as well as a hundred thousand Israeli farmers.
-The main water
+After ten years of construction

 assess the military situation of

-a now large diversion project seen under way
+a now large diversion project being under way

-This was Tel Dan in Israel and Nuheilleh
+in the vast fields below.
+The exact area was Tel Dan in Israel and Nuheilleh Syrian Army

 injured.
-Col Tal was summoned and he immediately interviewed
+Col Tal was summoned & he immediately interviewed

 how